Quantum sensing with discrete time crystals in the Lipkin-Meshkov-Glick Model: DTC Sensing through QFI

 \section{DTC Sensing through QFI}

-The continuous (second–order) nature of the DTC to non-DTC transition makes the system an attractive platform for quantum sensing: close to a critical point, any small perturbation of the control parameter is encoded in macroscopically large variations of the state, leading to an enhanced QFI.
-In what follows, we treat the spin–flip imperfection~$\epsilon$ as the parameter to be estimated.
+The continuous (second-order) nature of the DTC to non-DTC transition makes the system an attractive platform for quantum sensing: close to a critical point, any small perturbation of the control parameter is encoded in macroscopically large variations of the state, leading to an enhanced QFI.
+In what follows, we treat the spin-flip imperfection~$\epsilon$ as the parameter to be estimated.

-Fig.~\ref{fig QFI}(a) shows the numerically evaluated QFI $\mathcal{F}_Q $ after $n=50$ Floquet cycles for system sizes $N=50,\dots,1000$.
+Fig.~\ref{fig QFI}(a) shows the numerically evaluated QFI $\mathcal{F}_Q $ after $n=50$ Floquet cycles for system sizes $N=100,\dots,1000$.
 For all $N$, the QFI grows with~$\epsilon$ till it reaches a pronounced maximum at the transition point $\epsilon = \epsilon^{\text{max}}_{\mathcal{F}}$ with the value $\mathcal{F}_{Q}^{\text{max}}$, and then it falls off rapidly.
-Furthermore, the entire QFI profile gets enhanced as the system size $N$ (as well as the time period number $n$, shown below) is increased, anticipating genuine quantum-metrological scaling that we quantify below.
+Furthermore, the entire QFI profile gets enhanced as the system size $N$ (and likewise the stroboscopic time $n$, shown below) is increased, anticipating genuine quantum-metrological scaling that we quantify below.
 We have plotted in Fig.~\ref{fig QFI}(b) the maximum QFI, $\mathcal{F}_Q^{\text{max}}$, as a function of $N$ and have fitted them with a function $\mathcal{F}_{Q}^{\text{max}} \approx a \cdot N^b$.
-The fitting parameters are $ a = 0.25 $, and $ b = 1.45 $.
-The value $b > 1$ demonstrates quantum-enhanced sensitivity, i.e., super-linear scaling that surpasses the SQL, as $\mathcal{F}_{Q}^{\text{max}}$ diverges with the same exponent as we increase the system size.
+The fitting parameters are $ a = 2493.07 $, and $ b = 1.45 $.
+The value $b > 1$ demonstrates \emph{quantum-enhanced sensitivity}, i.e., super-linear scaling that surpasses the SQL, as $\mathcal{F}_{Q}^{\text{max}}$ diverges with the same exponent as we increase the system size.
 To see how the transition point $\epsilon^{\text{max}}_{\mathcal{F}}$ varies with $N$ as well as to estimate its value in the thermodynamic limit ($N \to \infty$), we have plotted the same as a function of the system size $N$ in Fig.~\ref{fig QFI}(c).
 We can precisely map the data to a fitting function,